 New York attorney general Letitia James to make ‘major announcement’ within hours

-Democrat, who has been investigating the finances of former president Donald Trump, gave no clue as to what Wednesday morning press conference would be about
+Democrat who has been investigating the finances of former president Donald Trump gave no clue as to what Wednesday morning press conference would be about

 New York attorney general Letitia James has said her office is set to make a “major announcement” within hours.